Perustaja/PermissionServerDemo/README.md

 Some people also go about making a CRUD-based system with these flags.
 Something like Aircraft - 0101 where each bit is a letter of CRUD.
 My problem with this is that realistically not all protected things are resources.
 Not all operations fall under CRUD.
 However, realistically this section is what needs to be customized most.
 As the creators of PolicyServer and IdentityServer have pointed out, authentication is easy to make for everyone, authorization is a very case-by-case basis where a custom system is needed and the requirements may widely vary.

 Regardless, using the existing authorization within ASP.NET Core and gRPC leads to a fast, reusable and low-code solution.

+#### User-defined roles
+The last feature of this project is the ability for admins to make their own roles and assign them to their users.
+Global roles are provided as suggested defaults.
+This is likely overkill for most projects but is another interesting feature for more complicated designs.

 # Setup
 #### Email Configuration (Dummy values may be used if email activity undesired)